epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-03-20-ghostbsd-multiboot.markdown

 Multiboot mean a chance to learn other OS.
 I do not want VM, I desire native.

+#### Screenshot

+Masochist dekstop aka ricer would love this GhostBSD.
+You just can copy paste your linux dotfiles, and most of all works, just like you move dotfiles from one distribution to other notebook.

+![ghostbsd: screenfetch][image-ss-ghostbsd-screenfetch]{: .img-responsive }

+Any DE/WM run on slackware would run on GhostBSD.
+It means DE with high dependency with systemd such as Pantheon, would not run on GhostBSD.

+> Pefer nosystemd? just jump to BSD!

 -- -- --

 ### How I did the Multiboot